neetamlimbu/DataStructuresAndAlgorithms/README.md

 9. Detect a cycle in Linkedlist (Solution)

 ### Tree
 Trees are non linear data structures and are used in various applications like databases, websites, GUI and so on.
+They are by definition recursive data structures and constucting them with recursion is far more intuitive.

+**Building tree using array input**

+Input: 10, 20, 30, 40, 50, 60, 70, 80, 90, 100
+Desired Output of complete binary tree

+                 10
+              /       \
+           20           30
+          /   \        /   \
+        40     50    60    70
+       /  \    /
+    80    90  100

+A pattern emerges, for a node with index i:

+                  0
+              /       \
+            1            2
+          /   \        /   \
+         3      4     5     6
+       /  \    /
+     7     8  9

+- The left child has index of 2*i + 1   => 1, 3, 5, 7, 9
+- The right child has index of 2*i + 2  => 2, 4, 6, 8

+With the base case for recursion

+`i >= input.length`

+1. Implement Binary tree (Solution)
+2. Implement Binary tree using array input (Solution)
-1. Implement Binary search tree (Solution)
+3. Implement Binary search tree (Solution)
-2. Implement Binary search tree Traversal(Solution)
+4. Implement Binary search tree Traversal(Solution)
-3. Find min and max in Binary search tree (Solution)
+5. Find min and max in Binary search tree (Solution)
-4. Delete nodes from Binary search tree (Solution)
+6. Delete nodes from Binary search tree (Solution)
-5. Breadth First Search (BFS) (Solution)
+7. Breadth First Search (BFS) (Solution)
-6. Depth First Search (DFS)(Solution)
+8. Depth First Search (DFS)(Solution)

 ### Stack